Scroll to content

 Children in Year R learn through a range of activities, which include self-directed spontaneous play, planned focused teaching and learning activities, exploration, experimentation, discussion and investigation.
 Much of the learning is practical and based on real life experiences.

-After a year in Reception, children move on to Year 1, when they study the National Curriculum.
+After a year in Reception, children move on to Year 1, where they study the National Curriculum.

-Key Stage 1 consists of Years 1 and 2.
+Key Stage 1 consists of years 1 and 2, whilst Key Stage 2 is years 3-6.
 Children move into Year 1 in the September after their 5th birthday and start to learn the subjects of the National Curriculum, which are:

 There is a transition phase as children start Key Stage 1 and make the change to a slightly more structured day and way of learning.
 Children are still actively engaged in activity based learning and there is a focus on reading, writing and maths, supplemented by a broad and exciting curriculum.

 We have designed a varied and interesting curriculum that supports children’s progression of skills through the school.
-The long-term plans (LTPs) for each year group can be found below.
-Our long-term plans are supported by our bespoke progression of skills, medium-term and weekly planning.
+The overviews for each year group can be found below.

-To find out more about the curriculum our schools are following, please contact Mr Russell Davies, our Assistant Headteacher, or another member of our senior leadership team.
+To find out more about the curriculum our schools are following, please contact Mrs Webb (HT), Mr Davies (AHT), or another member of our senior leadership team.